 One of the most common mistakes entrepreneurs make is to build a business that depends too much on them.
 They become stuck in their business and can’t sell it even if they want to.
 Through a parable, John Warrillow illustrates an 8-step model that you can use to turn your business into one that you can sell, and develop options to exit your business.
 In this Built to Sell summary, we’ll outline what’s involved in creating a business that can thrive without you.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+For more details, examples and tips, do get our complete book summary bundle in text, infographic and audio formats.

 Backdrop to the Built to Sell Fable